What is CLP?

 Companies are also required to maintain their notifications and submit updates where new information leads to a change in classification.
 Notifiers and REACH registrants are also required to make every effort to come to an agreed classification where more than one has been submitted.

 REACHReady's Gold subscribers can find more detailed advice on how to manage their obligations on the CLP pages of our website.
 If you aren't a Gold subscriber, contact us to find out more.

 Dealing with mixtures under CLP

 If you import or formulate and supply mixtures you must classify and, where required, label them to CLP before placing them on the market.
-Are you about to place on the market a new batch of an existing product?
+Are you about to place on the market a new product?
 Or perhaps you have a new formulation to supply?
-If so, the first task will be to gather and assess information in order to (re-)classify your mixtures.
-Once classified to CLP, you may need to (re-)design your labels, with input of course from your marketing department!
-If you haven't already done so, you may also need to invest in colour printing facilities.
+If so, the first task will be to gather and assess information in order to classify your mixtures.
+Once classified to CLP, you may need to design your labels, with input of course from your marketing department!

 Alternatively, you may decide to outsource the work - why not let us to put you in touch with some suitable Approved Service Providers though our Matchmaker service?

 If you need to understand how the CLP Regulation including the new poison centre notifications affects your products and what you must do to comply, come along to one of our training days.
-We regularly run workshops which will provide an introduction to both REACH and CLP – check out the training section of the website to find out more.
+We regularly run workshops which will provide an introduction to both REACH and CLP including poison centres – check out the training section of the website to find out more.
 Alternatively we can deliver bespoke training tailored to deliver just what you and your colleagues need to know about REACH and CLP in your own workplace or online via a webinar.